-The Japanese economy during the fiscal year ended December 31, 2022 remained uncertain in its outlook due to concerns about the impact on the economy from resurging cases of COVID-19, supply chain disruptions and shortages in the supply of semiconductors and other components as well as rising energy and raw material prices, rapid depreciation of the yen, and the Russian aggression in Ukraine.
+The Japanese economy during the fiscal year ended December 31, 2023, generally continued to be unpredictable due to factors such as the rising raw material prices from continued depreciation of the Japanese yen, and economic impacts caused by unstable international situations such as Russia-Ukraine situation and slowdown in Chinese and European economies, although there was progress of coexistence with COVID-19 and normalization of social and economic activities.

 In this economic environment, the Company has continually concentrated on acquiring new customers aggressively mainly through internet advertisements (paid listings) and internet search engine optimization (SEO), which can improve the position of the Company's website on the search engines.
-We also conducted promotion activities including direct mail using e-mail and mail flyers, daily special prices, and the publication and distribution of catalogs.
-In terms of catalogs, we newly published REDBOOK 2022 Spring VOL. 18 in late February, divided into 13 volumes with 174 thousand items and approximately 3.1 million issues available in total and we also published REDBOOK 2022 Autumn VOL. 18 in late September, divided into 10 volumes with 255 thousand items and approximately 1.31 million issues available in total.
+We also conducted promotion activities including direct mail using e-mail and mail flyers with product listings optimized for each customer, and daily special prices.
 In addition, we broadcasted TV commercials to enhance our visibility much further.

-Furthermore, the total number of product lineup of the Company reached approximately 19 million items in total and 518 thousand items in stock which are available for the same day shipment to meet the increase in demand corresponding to the expansion of our customer base as of the end of the fiscal year ended December 31, 2022.
-In addition, to strengthen the base of shipping and storage capacity in logistics, "Inagawa Distribution Center" (Kawabe-gun, Hyogo Prefecture, total floor space of 194,000 square meters) started its operation in April.
+Furthermore, the total number of product lineup of the Company reached approximately 22 million items in total and 559 thousand items in stock which are available for the same day shipment to meet the increase in demand corresponding to the expansion of our customer base as of the end of the fiscal year ended December 31, 2023.

 In addition, in relation to the sales of MRO products to large customers through the integrated purchase systems, both the number of customers and the amount of sales steadily increased.
+In addition, to strengthen the base of shipping and storage capacity in logistics, the "Inagawa Distribution Center" (Kawabe-gun, Hyogo Prefecture), which started operation in April 2022, underwent the phase 2 of facility expansion in April.

-Consequently, we have successfully obtained 1,227,175 newly registered accounts for the fiscal year ended December 31, 2022 and the number of registered accounts totaled 8,006,494 as of the end of the fiscal year ended December 31, 2022.
+Consequently, we have successfully obtained 1,100,027 newly registered accounts for the fiscal year ended December 31, 2023 and the number of registered accounts totaled 9,106,521 as of the end of the fiscal year ended December 31, 2023.